 For more help, visit Style overrides.

-Squarespace 7.0, our current platform, has more sophisticated header options including drop-down menus and logo images.
+Our current platform, has more sophisticated header options including drop-down menus and logo images.

 To learn more about switching, visit Squarespace 5 vs. newer versions.